k-box/k-box/readme.md

 # K-Box

-The K-Box is a web application designed for handling document management inside an Organization.
+K-Box, a web application designed for handling document management inside an Organization.

-The K-Box is built on top of [Laravel](https://laravel.com/) and distributed via Docker image.

 ## Getting started

-_to be written_
+The K-Box is distributed via [Docker images](./docs/user/installation.md).

+If you want to know more about the architecture please refer to the [Official documentation](./docs/user/index.md)

 ## Development

+The K-Box is built on top of the [Laravel](https://laravel.com/) framework.

 Developer oriented material can be found in the [`Developer Documentation`](./docs/developer/index.md)